-The General Mills/Henkel Corporation site property covers seven acres and is located at 2010 East Hennepin Avenue in a mixed light industrial/commercial and residential neighborhood of Minneapolis, Minnesota.
+The General Mills/Henkel Corporation site is located at 2010 East Hennepin Avenue in a mixed light industrial/commercial and residential neighborhood of Minneapolis, Minnesota.
 A plume of contaminated groundwater extends to the southwest of the site.
 General Mills used the property as a technical center and research laboratory for food research beginning in 1930 and in 1947 added chemical research operations at the property.
 From 1947 to 1962, approximately 1,000 gallons of solvents were believed to have been disposed in an on-site soil adsorption pit each year.
 BBD Holding purchased the property in 1989, and site buildings now provide space for a variety of small businesses.
 Shallow groundwater at the site flows generally southwest and discharges to the Mississippi River approximately 1 1/4 mi from the site.
 All residences and businesses in the area are connected to the municipal water system.
-The U.S. Environmental Protection Agency (EPA) placed the site on the National Priorities List (NPL) in September 1984.

 Groundwater is contaminated with volatile organic compounds (VOCs), primarily trichloroethylene (TCE), and a contaminated plume extends about 1/2 mile southwest of the site.
 Soil was also previously contaminated with VOCs.
 Currently, groundwater contamination remains at reduced levels and is a source of vapor intrusion risk to residents of the area.

 General Mills first performed soil and groundwater sampling during the 1980s with oversight by the MPCA.
 A Consent Order between General Mills and the MPCA, including a Response Action Plan, was signed in 1984.
 The selected cleanup action consisted of groundwater pumping to prevent further migration of contaminants and to improve water quality in the aquifer.
 The groundwater pumping system began operating in 1985 and operated for 25 years.